exasol/release-droid/doc/design.md

 Needs: impl

-### RR Creates Validation Report
+### RD Creates Validation Report
-`dsn~rr-creates-validation-report~1`
+`dsn~rd-creates-validation-report~1`

-RR creates a validation report containing a summary of all validations and their results.
+RD creates a validation report containing a summary of all validations and their results.

 Covers: